Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Results and discussions

-For the underdoped x = 0.07 and 0.08 LSCO samples, similar divergent behavior of $\zeta$ and kink feature are also observed along the diagonal direction, as shown in Fig. 1g-1h.
-At lower temperatures, we can find additional kink features, whose origin is currently unknown.
-The changes of $\zeta$ in these two samples are much larger than that in the x = 0.17 LSCO.
-In previous results of lower doping samples ($x \leq$ 0.04), the resistivity along the orthorhombic b direction is smaller than that along the orthorhombic a direction at high temperature , i.e., $\rho_b < \rho_a$ \cite{AndoY02}, which suggests that the positive value of $\zeta$ at high temperature in the x = 0.07 and 0.08 samples may be resulted from the domain change under pressure.
-Interestingly, $\rho_b/\rho_a$ quickly increases with decreasing temperature and becomes larger than 1 at low temperature \cite{AndoY02}, which is also consistent with the sign change of $\zeta$ in our samples.
+For the underdoped $x$ = 0.07 and 0.08 LSCO samples, similar kink feature and divergent behavior of $\zeta$ are also observed along the diagonal direction, as shown in Figs.~\ref{fig2}(g) and \ref{fig2}(h).
+At lower temperatures, we can find an additional kink feature, below which the $|\zeta|$ increases dramatically.
+The origin of this additional kink is currently unknown, while the influence from the superconductivity can be one of the candidates.
+The changes of $\zeta$ in these two samples are much larger than that in the $x$ = 0.17 LSCO.
+In a previous study of resistivity anisotropy in LSCO samples with lower doping levels ($x \leq$ 0.04), the resistivity along the orthorhombic $b$ direction is smaller than that along the orthorhombic $a$ direction at high temperature, i.e., $\rho_b < \rho_a$ \cite{AndoY02}, which suggests that the positive value of $\zeta$ at high temperature in the $x$ = 0.07 and 0.08 samples here may result from the domains change under uniaxial pressure.
+Interestingly, $\rho_b/\rho_a$ quickly increases with decreasing temperature and becomes larger than 1 at low temperature \cite{AndoY02}, which is also consistent with the sign change of $\zeta$ in our measurements.

+Figures~\ref{fig3}(a)--\ref{fig3}(c) show results of the Bi-2212 samples, where again the kink features are found in the $p$ = 0.13 ($T_c$ $\sim$ 88.5 K) and $p$ = 0.134 sample ($T_c$ $\sim$ 90.5 K), and the direction showing the kinks is along the diagonal direction.
+Moreover, $|\zeta|$ increases rapidly with decreasing temperature above $T_k$, where the $\zeta$ can be fitted by Curie-Weiss-like function. $|\zeta|$ decreases slowly with decreasing temperature below $T_k$ [Figs.~\ref{fig3}(a) and \ref{fig3}(b)].
+This behavior is reminiscent of the recent report on Bi-2212, where kinks and divergent behavior of nematic susceptibility were observed by measuring the elastoresistance under uniaxial strain~\cite{Ishida2020}.
+When the hole concentration level is increased to $p$ = 0.209 ($T_c$ $\sim$ 76.6 K), the kink feature disappears [Fig.~\ref{fig3}(b)].
+For the $\zeta$ measurements along the Cu-O-Cu direction in both $p$ = 0.134 and 0.209 samples, no obvious temperature-dependent feature can be identified~[Fig.~\ref{fig3}(c)].
+It should be noted that the crystallographic direction we observed the kink and divergence of $\zeta$ here (diagonal direction) is different from that (Cu-O-Cu direction) in Ref.~\cite{Ishida2020}.